Skip to Main Content

-Call your primary care provider today to schedule your next colorectal cancer screening!
+Call your health care provider to schedule your screening.

 Don’t have a primary care provider?
 Find one using our Find a Provider Tool.
 Need help?
 Call Member Services at 1-866-595-8133 (TTY: 711) and let us help you schedule your screening.